 The School of Music strives to stimulate growth in the appreciation of music among all members of the student body, and it provides professional training for those interested in a career in music.
 In addition, the School of Music contributes musically to the total life of the campus.

 The School of Music offers programs leading to a bachelor of music with concentration in either music education, performance, or the bachelor of arts degree in music.
 The Bachelor of Music in All-Level Music Education degrees lead to teacher certification for public schools, grades K–12, in the state of Texas.
 Students not majoring in music may earn credit in band, choir, chamber orchestra and applied music for satisfying minimum degree requirements.
 A maximum of four semester hours in band, choir or chamber orchestra may be applied toward graduation.
 Additional credits earned would be in excess and not creditable toward degree requirements.
-The TLU School of Music is accredited by the National Association of Schools of Music.
+Texas Lutheran University is accredited by the National Association of Schools of Music.

 Bachelor's degrees in Music